 Maintaining the effectiveness of outsourcing relationships and turning a client-vendor relationship into a strategic outsourcing partnership requires enormous effort and responsibility from both sides: the client and the outsourcing vendor.
 In this relationship, trust plays a critical role in facilitating the success of strategic partnerships.

-The fact that many outsourcing relationships fall short after the engagement kicks off in the real world.
+The fact is that many outsourcing relationships fall short after the engagement kicks off in the real world.
 “In our experience, there is good intent at the beginning of the program, but as people get back to their day jobs, the focus goes back to metrics, KPIs, and quarterly business reviews.”
 Said Jimit Arora, a partner of Everest Group - an outsourcing consultancy and research firm.

 The question is, how to build and strengthen trust in offshore software outsourcing relationships?

-Based on in-depth research of Systems and Software 80 (2007), targeted to Vietnamese software development practitioners who have been developing software for Eastern clients, it shows six initial factors that the offshore companies should consider to earn the initial trust from the client-side:
+Based on in-depth research of Systems and Software 80 (2007), targeted at Vietnamese software development practitioners who have been developing software for Eastern clients, it shows six initial factors that the offshore companies should consider to earn the initial trust from the client-side:

 - Credibility: Company references, certifications, previous experiences.